Ken MacLeod's comments.

 Comrade Gould would deny any ethical function of Socialism.
 'Strictly speaking,' he says, 'the functions of Socialism are only industrial.'
 From this thesis, needless to say, I most emphatically dissent.
 Socialism is all ideal, the expression of which, economically, is the communistic organisation of industry, because this is the material foundation of its realisation.
 As I said before, the whole question turns upon definition, and I contend I am both historically and actually justified in my definition.
 Human life is concrete, and the attempt, as I have so often urged, to separate it up into water-tight compartments is, in the last resort, impracticable.
 No one objects to uniting with persons holding the most opposite political views for immediate purposes.
 But that is quite a different thing from regarding or treating persons whose whole outlook on life is out of harmony with the Socialist ideal as 'comrades' and members of the Socialist Party.
 Personal liberty in self-regarding matters, freedom of thought, the belief in international solidarity through the union of the working class of all countries for its emancipation, the supremacy in matters affecting the whole community of reason and demonstrable fact as opposed to private dogma and traditional belief - all these things belong for me to the 'essential Socialism.'
 I would, by no means, deny the name of Socialist to a man who differs from me, or, for that matter, from the general party, on matters of detail, questions of tactics, or special policy.
 But I once more insist that no mere adhesion to the economic formula will constitute a Socialist of the man who holds views on the above fundamental points (non-economic though they be) out of harmony with the spirit of Socialism as I have defined it.

 It may be convenient for electioneering purposes to represent Socialism as indifferent if not favourable to religious hypocrisy, to moral humbug, and to every conventional principle - however baneful, however destructive of liberty, however incompatible with equality, however deadly to fraternity - provided it does not directly traverse the letter of the economic formula; but it is a falsification, and a falsification that will find you out in the long run.
 The man who wants to bully his fellow-men forcibly into accepting conventional theories on religion, on marriage, on royalty, on patriotism, etc., friend Gould, as I understand him, would have us greet as a Socialist 'comrade' provided he can mouth his adhesion to the bare economic formula, no matter with what implications or reservations, and no matter how much his attitude on other issues contradicts the recognised spirit of Socialism.
-Against such a view as this I cannot sufficiently protest,
+Against such a view as this I cannot sufficiently protest, popular and sound common-sensible though it may be.

 The mere repetition of an abstract Socialist formula is not of itself sufficient to constitute a man a Socialist.
 He must be prepared to adopt and act upon the implications which the formula directly involves.
 Thus his adhesion to the doctrine of the class war involves his opposition to all measures subserving the interest of any section of capitalism.
 This, coupled with his Internationalism, leaves him no choice but to be the enemy of 'his country' and the friend of his country’s enemies whenever 'his country' (which means, of course, the dominant classes of his country, who always are, for that matter, his enemies) plays the game of the capitalist.
 Let us have no humbug.
 The man who cannot on occasion be (if need be) the declared and active enemy of that doubtful entity 'his country' is no Social-Democrat.